DemocracyEarth/community./README.md

 * Translate (if needed) and share the DEF Ambassador program welcome/mission announcement from Santiago Siri with your group.
 * Invite members of your network to the group.
 * Connect to the [Democracy Earth Foundation Facebook Page](https://www.facebook.com/DemocracyEarth/)
-* Like, share and comment on DEF page content in your group feed - get the debate started!😊
+* Like, share and comment on Democracy.Earth Fcebook page content in your group feed - get the debate started!😊
+* Share proposals from vote.democracy.earth, and get your community engaged in a conversation about liquid democracy and the promise it holds in your local community/organization for incorruptible, transparent voting that gives everyone a voice.

 <a name="Step-4"></a>
 ## **STEP 4 - Get the word out**

-* Visit related democracy/blockchain/civic tech meet-ups as a visitor and spread information.
+* Find related democracy/blockchain/civic tech meet-ups, get to know the coordinators, spread the word about Democracy Earth...many Democracy.Earth ambassadors are regular presenters at such events, why not you?
 * Reach out to local populations (activists, students, cooperatives) that will benefit from the Sovereign governance platform.
-* Write a guest post about your activities for the [DEF's Medium publication “Hacktivism”](https://words.democracy.earth/).
+* Write a guest post about your activities for the [Democracy.Earth Medium publication “Hacktivism”](https://words.democracy.earth/).
 * Create education materials in your language to spread understanding of the concepts of liquid democracy, decentralization, and crypto politics to your local community.

 <a name="Step-5"></a>
 ## **STEP 5 - Share your experience and help us amplify your voice!**

-* Send us a Google Calendar invite to ambassadors@democracy.earth with informations about the events you create or participate in, so that we can keep track and post them on our social media to invite our followers from your area to show up!
+* For events you are creating or presenting at, share with us any Google Calendar invite to ambassadors@democracy.earth with relevant information (event host, focus, date, venue, presentation title, start time) so that we can share the announcement to Democracy.Earth social media, inviting followers from your area to attend!
 * Share your [Learnings, Advice & Experience](https://github.com/DemocracyEarth/ambassadors/blob/master/Learning_advice_%26_experiences) here on Github so that other Ambassadors can access it as well!
-* Tell us what do you think we could do to help you!
+* Tell us what we can do to help you!
 The first way to do that is to get the debate started on Slack's [#ambassadors channel](https://democracyearth.slack.com/messages/ambassadors/) (we will do our best to monitor and engage with all debates), and then after you are sure this is a valuable contribution and have circulated ideas around for a bit, [create a github issue on this repository](https://help.github.com/articles/creating-an-issue/).